lofidewanto/springbean-dynamic/README.md

 # springbean-dynamic
-Example Creating Spring Bean dynamically in the Runtime
+Example of Creating Spring Bean dynamically in the Runtime